Dingolytics/golem-gpt/README.md

   and interpret its structured output.

-- **Action plan**: a structured output of Cognitron, which is a set of actions, which are executed to achieve goals.
+- **Action plan**: a structured output of Cognitron, which is a set of actions to be executed for achieving goals.

-- **Actions**: a set of actions, which are executed by the Golem to achieve goals.
+- **Actions**: a predefined executables or functions, which can interact with the environment to achieve goals.
 Actions could also be recursive or delegate their execution to other Golems.

 - **Memory**: a storage for the Golem's current state, which can also be saved and loaded to continue the job later.